Château des Charmes Brut Sparkling White Wine Review

 |Andrea Shapiro rated this wine as 90/100 with the following review:|

 An engaging Canadian sparkling wine from Niagara-on-the-Lake with many citrus and traditional brioche notes that dance on the on the nose - very reminiscent to Champagne.
 Crisp with medium buoyant bubbles.
 Flavours show apple, pear fruit with a light and juicy finish with hints of minerals.
 Dry and well made in the traditional method from Pinot Noir and Chardonnay grapes.
 Outstanding value.
-A welcome refreshment for a celebration or to pair with light canapes.
-90 points - tasted July 2019
+A welcome refreshment for a celebration or to pair with light canapes. - tasted July 2019

 |Jennifer Havers - WSET Level 3 rated this wine as 89/100 with the following review:|